Now that you have created and configured your new account, you are ready to e-file!

 4. Edit – Click the Edit button to edit a description, delete a document, or replace a document.

-3. Security & Optional Services – Choose a security level, and any needed optional services, for each document.
+3. Security & Additional Services – Choose a security level, and any needed additional services, for each document.

-2. Optional Services – When you initiate a new case or file on an existing case, you have the choice of adding optional services for the document(s) you are filing.
+2. Additional Services – When you initiate a new case or file on an existing case, you have the choice of adding additional services for the document(s) you are filing.
 This can be for extra fees or services like the court reporter fee or first paper fee, or for extra things like ordering certified copies (if the court offers it).
 There are many different choices that can appear here, so always be sure to check it before submitting a filing.
-You can also add a Qty to these optional services if you need multiples of something.
+You can also add a Qty to these additional services if you need multiples of a service.

 4. New Case Parties – Enter the required parties.